526avijitgupta/ionic-restful-starter/README.md

 6. Keep `gulp` running, as it would be watching for changes to your `.html`, `.less` and `.js` files inside the respective directories, and running it's tasks automatically.
 7. Page reload should automatically be trigerred on any code-changes inside `www/` (not applicable to changes in `www/lib/`).

+### FB login integration:

+**Step 1**: Create a Facebook application

+    Login to Facebook

+    Access https://developers.facebook.com/apps, and click Add New App

+    Select www as the platform

+    Type a unique name for your app and click Create New Facebook App ID

+    Specify a Category, and click Create App ID

+    Click My Apps in the menu and select the app you just created

+    Click Settings in the left navigation

+    Click the Advanced Tab

+    In the OAuth Settings section, add the following URLs in the Valid OAuth redirect URIs field: http://localhost:8100/oauthcallback.html (for access using ionic serve)
+        https://www.facebook.com/connect/login_success.html (for access from Cordova)

+    Click Save Changes

+**Step 2**: Change `YOUR _APP_ID` to your application id, at the first line of `app.run`.

+  `ngFB.init({appId: 'YOUR_APP_ID'});`